Đắk Lắk province: History

-Geography

 Topography

 Đắk Lắk is based around the Đắk Lắk Plateau, around six hundred metres above sea level.

-About 60km south of Buôn Ma Thuột is Lak Lake.
+About 60 km south of Buôn Ma Thuột is Lak Lake.
 Overlooking the lake is the old summer residence of Emperor Bảo Đại which has been renovated into a hotel.
 Surrounding the lake is Jun Village, home of the Jun people.
-The villagers use a unique form of fishing involving the attachment of metal rods to a car battery, running the rods through the water, stunning the fish, and then collecting them to keep in a tank at the village until they are needed.
+The villagers use a form of fishing involving the attachment of metal rods to a car battery, running the rods through the water, stunning the fish, and then collecting them to keep in a tank at the village until they are needed.

-Administration

-Đắk Lắk is subdivided into 15 district-level sub-divisions: